Legal insurance plans work in a variety of ways. Depending upon the plan, features may include some of the following:

 Discounts on legal services through a network of attorneys;

-Free legal services, such as the preparation of a property deed or simple will; and
+Free legal services, such as a brief phone consultation or the preparation of a property deed or simple will; and

 Access to a database of legal forms and documents.